pedroksl/AdvancedAE/README.md

 Furthermore, all of these concurrent tasks are able to share all co-processors present in the Quantum Computer Multiblock!
 The Quantum Core can be used as a standalone crafting unit with 256M storage and 8 co-processors.
 By creating a multiblock with one of them, you can extend those capabilities by a large amount.
 Specially when using two special block types: The Quantum Data Entangler and the Quantum Multi-Threader, which multiply storage and co-processors present in the multiblock by 4, respectively.
-The multiblock can be scaled up to a 5x5x5, and consumes a single channel for all of this computing power!
+The multiblock can be scaled up to a 7x7x7 (can be changed in the configs), and consumes a single channel for all of this computing power!

 ![ape_pattern](images/quantum_computer.png)